Your FAFSA and the Verification Process

 A Pell Grant applicant selected for verification must complete the verification process by the deadline published in the Federal Register or no later than 120 days after the student's last day of attendance, whichever is earlier.
 We strongly encourage Pell Grant eligible students to complete their verification by the institutional deadline dates listed above to avoid any problems with the college's check-in process as well as their college bill.

-Changes to Federal Aid because of verification: If your Federal Expected Family Contribution (EFC) and your federal aid changes because of the verification process we will send you a revised award notice via email sent to your Hampshire email account.
+Changes to Federal Aid because of verification: If your Federal Expected Family Contribution (EFC) and your federal aid changes because of the verification process we will send you a revised aid offer notice via email sent to your Hampshire email account.

 Referral of Fraud Cases: If we suspect that a student, employee, or other individual has misreported information or altered documentation fraudulently to obtain federal funds, we report our suspicions and provide any evidence to the U.S. Office of Inspector General.